joaohenggeler/eternal-wanderer/Source/README.md

 * `twitter_max_status_length`: the maximum amount of characters in a Twitter post.
 This should be set to the current Twitter character limit.

 * `twitter_max_video_duration`: the maximum duration of a Twitter video (in seconds).
+This should be set to the current Twitter video duration limit.
 Used to trim media snapshots and to split text-to-speech recordings across multiple posts.

 * `twitter_max_text_to_speech_segments`: the maximum amount of text-to-speech segments (i.e. replies) to post.
 If the recording requires more than this amount, the text-to-speech replies are skipped.
 May be null if there's no maximum.
 Only used if `reply_with_text_to_speech` is enabled.